Jean Hastier

 To run a term of seven years, the indenture was witnessed by Elias Pelletreau.
 18

-- Advertised in the New York Journal (New York City NY), 1735, his location on Queen Street.
+- Advertised: New York Journal, in 1735, in New York City NY.
+His location on Queen Street.
 8

 "On Saturday the 24th of February ult.
 Samuel Flud, alias Flood came with one Joseph Steel to the House of John Hastier of this City, Gold-smith and desired to be with him in private, who accordingly went into a Room, and Flud produced to him a Five Shilling Bill of New Hampshire, and asked him if he could engrave a Copper-plate for him like that? who answered, That he could.
 Flud desired that he would be expeditious about it, and he would reward him handsomly; and said, he would call again on Monday Morning following, and so Flud & Steel departed.
 Whereupon Mr. Hastier went immediately to a Magistrate and acquainted him of the Case, who desired Hastier to give notice when Flud came to him again, that he might be apprehended.
 He accordingly came again, with the said Steel, to the Goldsmith on Monday Morning, and said, he was glad that he had met with a Workman for his Turn; He brought a Ten Shilling Rhode-Island Bill, and bespoke a Plate for that also, promising the Gold-smith, that he should be well rewarded, he should have Money enough, and he would supply him with those Bills.
 But the Goldsmith having given Notice to the Magistrate, that those Men were at his House, they were immediately apprehended; and upon Examination there were found in Steel's Possession eleven Counterfeit Five Pound Rhode Island Bills, and afterwards two more of the same sort were discovered, which Steel had passed & Changed that Morning."

-- Advertised in the The New-York Gazette or the Weekly Post-Boy (New York City NY), 15 May 1758,
+- Advertised: The New-York Gazette or the Weekly Post-Boy, on 15 May 1758, in New York City NY.

 "Run away on Monday last from John Hastier, of this City, Goldsmith, a lusty well-set Negro named Jasper."
 8

+- His obituary was published in the New York Gazette and the Weekly Mercury on 24 Dec 1770 in New York City NY.
 Recording that "John Hatier" of New York City had died "Last Sunday week" in his 79th year.
+28

 - In his will, he called for all the tools and implements of his trade to be sold and the monies paid out to his surviving daughters and grandson.
 An advertisement in the New-York Gazette-Mercury for 4 March 1771 stated that John Hastier's goods and possessions were for sale at his home on Hanover Square.
 The unsupported proposition that his daughter Marguerite continued the work of his shop was first floated by Robert Ensko in 1927 and adopted without question by later authors.